THE GENESIS THERAPY CENTER THERAPY PRACTICUM

 The clients served by students will be children, adolescents and adults; individuals, couples and families.

 Student trainees will commit a minimum of 3 days to The Genesis Therapy Center.
 Students need to be available on ALL Tuesdays and Thursdays until 1:00 p.m. for Genesis staff meetings, peer consultation, extern supervision group, and didactic presentations which are held on these days.
 The remainder of the student’s hours will be scheduled dependent upon office availability and the student’s academic schedule.
 Each student should expect to work at least one evening until 9:00 p.m. or on Saturdays for their clinical hours.
-The practicum will start with an overnight orientation on August 3rd, 2018.
-This orientation is mandatory.
+The practicum will start with an orientation on the first Saturday in August.
+This orientation is MANDATORY.

-In addition, there is a whole-staff retreat in March from 3:00 p.m. on a Friday until 3:00 p.m. the next Saturday.
-This retreat is also mandatory.
+In addition, there is an overnight whole-staff retreat in March from 3:00 on a Friday afternoon until 3:00 on Saturday afternoon.
+This retreat is mandatory.